Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/README.md

     * Manipulate native data types of JavaScript using vanilla JavaScript operators (e.g. forEach, map, filter, reduce).
     * Translate various lodashJS/underscoreJS functions into vanilla JavaScript.
 1. Compare and contrast JavaScript's prototypical inheritance pattern with a class-based language such as Ruby or Python.

+### Technical Discussion

+1. Explain and utilize all the various levels of data persistence on the browser and server.
 1. Explain all the detailed parts of any HTTP request and response.

 ### Spec Project

-1. Explain and utilize all the various levels of data persistence on the browser and server.
 1. Employ advanced testing patterns and methods with Mocha and Chai.
 1. Upload images to your website using multi-part form data and an Amazon Web Services S3 Bucket.
 1. Add a payment gateway or paywall to your project using Braintree Payments.